MaryanGelle/Productivity/TESTING.md

   Page Speed Insights

-    - For Accessability testing for both mobile and desktop device, I used the [PageSPeed](https://pagespeed.web.dev/).
+    - For Accessibility testing for both mobile and desktop device, I used the [PageSpeed](https://pagespeed.web.dev/).

 Here are the mobile performance result from Google's PageSpeed Insights for the site: